ODEP - Office of Disability Employment Policy

 - Whether job seekers with disabilities and their families perceive themselves as able to work and support themselves financially through working.

 - Whether employers and coworkers perceive the employment and retention of people with disabilities as profitable for their organization.

 - Whether service providers, including workforce development professionals, perceive that people with disabilities are capable of working.

 Recognizing that changing attitudes within all three of these groups is critical to improving employment opportunities for people with disabilities, ODEP has spearheaded a variety of initiatives, including:

-- Campaign for Disability Employment/"What can YOU do?"
-ODEP-funded collaborative effort among several leading disability and business organizations to encourage flexible and inclusive workplace practices that promote positive employment outcomes for people with disabilities.
+- Campaign for Disability Employment (CDE)/"What can YOU do?"
+ODEP-funded collaborative effort among several leading disability and business organizations to promote positive employment outcomes for people with disabilities by encouraging employers and others to recognize the value and talent they bring to the workplace and implement flexible and inclusive workplace practices.
 Toolkits are available for each of the CDE’s public service announcements:

 - National Disability Employment Awareness Month (NDEAM) Annual effort led by ODEP to raise awareness about disability employment issues and celebrate the contributions of America's workers with disabilities.